Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Visual Fault Diagnosis and Self-Recovery Method

 \subsection{Paradigm of HarvestFlex Visual Fault Diagnosis and Self-Recovery}

 In HarvestFlex, visual fault diagnosis and self-recovery proceeded through the following steps, in Fig. \ref{fig:paradigm}.
 First, RGB and depth images were captured by a RealSense camera.
 The RGB images were processed by an end-to-end multi-task perception network to detect and segment strawberries and the gripper, and to estimate strawberry ripeness.
 Using a predefined ripeness threshold, fruits were classified as ripe or unripe, and only ripe strawberries were tracked in real time.
-Next, the camera coordinates of both tracked ripe and untracked unripe strawberries were transformed into the robot arm coordinate via hand–eye calibration.
+Next, the camera coordinates of both tracked ripe and untracked unripe strawberries were transformed into the robot arm coordinate via hand-eye coordinate transformation.
 The end-effector’s coordinates, based on the camera coordinate system, were also extracted, tracked, and transformed to prevent track ID jumps.
-The system then planned the picking sequence for ripe strawberries and computed the robot arm motion trajectory to reach the (compensated) picking points.
-The gripper harvested each strawberry in sequence until no ripe fruits remained, at which point the mobile platform repositioned.
+The system then planned the harvesting sequence for ripe strawberries and computed the robot arm motion trajectory to reach the (compensated) picking points.
+The gripper harvested each strawberry in sequence until no ripe fruits remained, at which point the mobile platform awaited new picking points.

 The relative positional error compensation method, incorporating visual feedback SRR-Net, and the early abort strategy based on MobileNet V3-Small and the LSTM-based strawberry slip prediction were implemented as follows.
-The gripper then inflated and approached a location directly beneath the target strawberry picking point.
-At this position, the relative error between the gripper and the actual strawberry position was calculated.
-If the error exceeded a predefined tolerance threshold, a compensated picking point was generated to correct the deviation before proceeding.
+Once the robotic arm received the coordinates for the picking point, the gripper then inflated and approached a location directly beneath the target strawberry picking point.
+At this position, the visual relative error between the gripper and the strawberry position was calculated.
+If the error exceeded a predefined tolerance threshold, the error compensation function was triggered and a compensated picking point was generated to correct the deviation before proceeding.
+Otherwise, the system bypassed the relative error compensation and directly executed the subsequent picking motion.